 Your funding status heavily influences your marketing approach.

-You can’t sell effectively if you don’t know who you’re selling to.
-Audience research is the process of understanding your target customers their roles, pain points, and buying triggers.
-This research culminates in buyer personas, which are semi fictional profiles of your ideal customers (e.g., “Finance Manager Fiona” or “Startup Founder Sam”).
+Once you know the right companies, you develop Buyer Personas to understand the people within them.
+Personas are semi fictional profiles of your ideal customers (e.g., “Finance Manager Fiona” or “Startup Founder Sam”) that detail their roles, pain points, and buying triggers.
 Once personas are documented, run an AI SWOT analysis to reposition your product based on real insights.

 Brand and Value Positioning